-Includes 4 subsections standards that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.
+Includes 4 subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.

 Restraint minimisation and safe practice policies and procedures are in place.
 Restraint minimisation is overseen by the restraint coordinator.
-On the day of the on-site audit, there was one resident using a restraint.
+On the day of the on-site audit, there were no residents using a restraint.
 Restraint is only used as a last resort when all other options have been explored.